hyperledger/besu-docs/docs/Reference/CLI/CLI-Syntax.md

 ```

 The private key file for the node.
 The default is the key file in the [data directory](#data-path).
-If no key file exists, Besu creates a key file containing the generated private key; otherwise, the
+If no key file exists, Besu creates a key file containing the generated private key, otherwise, the
 existing key file specifies the node private key.

 !!!attention